Course Descriptions

 Senior Seminar

 Students review and discuss current issues and trends in computer science.
+During this course, students are expected to substantially complete their senior capstone or thesis.

 Prerequisites: Senior standing, completion of six CSC courses, and instructor permission

-Fall
+Offered in Fall

 Software Design and Development

 An examination of the software development process from analysis through maintenance using both structured and object-oriented methods.
 Students work together on a team project.
-Should be taken in the spring term of junior year.
+Should be taken in the Spring term of junior year.

-Prerequisite: CSC 2560 with a C or higher
+Prerequisite: CSC 2560 with a C- or higher

-Spring
+Offered in Spring

 Independent Study